PatBall1/detectree2/docs/source/contributing.rst

     git checkout <feature-branch>
     git rebase master # or git merge master
     # now push to your remote repo
-    git push -f origin <feature-branch>
+    git push --force-with-lease origin <feature-branch>

 This process can be abbreviated to a couple of commands for advanced Git users.
+We can modify commits using ``git rebase -i`` (interactive rebase) to clean up the commit history.
+We can squash commits, remove unnecessary commits or edit commits.

 ..
 Which updates the local ``master`` branch and syncs to your remote fork's ``master``.
 It is good practice to have the fork's master mirror the upstream master.

-TIP: This process may need to be done multiple times during a PR.
+TIP: The process of rebasing on ``master`` may need to be done multiple times during a PR.

 ..
 Once master is updated one can either ``merge`` master or ``rebase`` on master.
 This can be done using the command line during a PR or at the end using the github UI.